 10-day Scotland road trip itinerary

 Here's the full itinerary we used, in case you want to steal it to help plan your own trip!
+(And yes, this is 100% based on a trip we took, and all these photos are ones I personally took!)

 (Note: I don't recommend picking up your rental car until Day 4 of this itinerary; you don't need a car in Edinburgh, and it's annoying to try to find parking there anyway!)